microbiome/data/Salehi2025/README.md

 -   `model.R` – Runs the Bayesian models for the manuscript (slow, runs brms).

--   `ComparisonModels.R` – Comparison of log-normal and log-transformed normal models.
+-   `ComparisonModelLognormal.R` and `ComparisonModelGaussian.R` – Comparison of log-normal and log-transformed normal models.

--   `StratifiedModel.R` – Stratified model fitting by subgroups such as age and gender.
+-   `StratifiedModelARG.R` and `StratifiedModelShannon.R` – Stratified model fitting by subgroups such as age and gender.

--   `HierarchicalModel.R` – Hierarchical model with nested random effects.
+-   `HierarchicalModelARG.R` and `HierarchicalModelShannon.R` – Hierarchical model with nested random effects.

--   `FrequentistCompare.R` – Simulation-based comparison of Bayesian and frequentist models for ARG and Shannon.
+-   `FrequentistCompareARG.R` and `FrequentistCompareShannon.R` – Simulation-based comparison of Bayesian and frequentist models for ARG and Shannon.

+-   `EnrichmentModels.R`  – runs enrichment models using Bayesian regression to estimate high ARG prevalence across groups

--   `report.qmd` – Quarto document that loads precomputed model results and generates Figure 5.
+-   `report.qmd` – Quarto document that loads precomputed model results and generates results.

 -    `main.R` – Wrapper script to execute all of the above in correct order.

+-    All fitted models and simulation results are saved as `.rds` files to avoid repeated computation.

-## How to Use and Reproduce Figure 5
+## How to Use and Reproduce the report

 To load the dataset in R: